-Class suspensions may be issued by an administrator or administrator designee based on the infraction.
-The student may serve a class suspension for the period (middle/high schools) or no more than 2 hours of a self-contained classroom.
+Class suspensions may be issued by an administrator or administrator designee at their discretion and in accordance with level 1 offenses.
+The student may serve a class suspension for the period or no more than 2 hours of a self-contained classroom.
 The student must return to class there-after and may not receive a class suspension from that period/class for 3 days following the class suspension.
+Suspensions from class will not count towards the twenty (20) day in-school suspension limit.